-An organized closet is a girl’s best friend.
+An organized closet is a forever mood.

 There is ongoing discussion about closet organization within fashion and lifestyle spaces—we all seem to be constantly on the hunt for the “perfect way” to curate our clothes.
 Yet, there’s no one-size-fits-all solution in this case.
 Personally, I’ve had a lot of experimentation with closet organization.

-I refused to remove the tags until I wore the item, because I wanted to make sure I was able to return it if I had second thoughts.
+I refused to remove the tags until I wore the item because I wanted to make sure I was able to return it if I had second thoughts.
 I also did it because I loved the drama of christening a new top and wanted to savor that moment.
 This made it glaringly obvious when I had gone overboard and purchased a boatload of new fashion just because I could.

 Months after a retail therapy session, I would find collections of unworn clothing with tags intact, past the return date.
 Worse yet, I realized I never truly wanted these pieces.
 Since that dark time, I’ve not only become more thoughtful about my purchases, but more conscious of how I set up my closet so that I actually wear what I buy.